Tlaxcala: Agriculture

 Much of Tlaxcala's economy is based on agriculture, livestock and forestry.
-Principle crops for the state are maize and barley, along with important quantities of wheat, beans, animal feed and potatoes, using about 60% of the state's land.
+Principal crops for the state are maize and barley, along with important quantities of wheat, beans, animal feed and potatoes, using about 60% of the state's land.
 Although the state has 15 dams and 483 wells to provide water for agriculture, 88% of the state's agriculture is dependent on the summer rainy season, leaving it vulnerable to climatic phenomena such as El Niño or La Niña.

 Most livestock raised in the state is beef cattle and dairy cows along with the renowned fighting bulls.
 Other important animals are pigs, sheep, horses, poultry and bees.
 About 35,842 hectares, or 6.7% of the state is dedicated to livestock.
 Due to the limited surface water, there is no commercial fishing or fish-farming here.

 The state's forestry enterprises are located in the municipalities of Tlaxco, Terrenate, Altzayanca, Calpulalpan and Nanacamilpa, with about 35,842 hectares of land dedicated to this.
 However, the amount of land dedicated to forestry has been declining in recent years.
 To combat this, in 2007 2,484,687 trees were planted on about 2,477 hectares of land.